 - Let that simmer until the vegetables are properly cooked

 - Season it with some salt and pepper.

 Now you just need to put everything together.
-Add some avocado, salad, pepper, fresh coconut, the vegetables, hummus, and the super delicious filling whole-grain naan.
+Add some of our fermented Sauerkraut flavours (Golden kraut fits the best for me), some avocado, salad, pepper, fresh coconut, the vegetables, hummus, and the super delicious filling whole-grain naan.